CSI Trident for Kubernetes¶

 The container storage interface (CSI) is a standardized API for container orchestrators to manage storage plugins.
 A community-driven effort, CSI promises to let storage vendors write a single plugin to make their products work with multiple container orchestrators.

-Kubernetes 1.13 contains support for CSI-based plugins.
-It uses CSI version 1.0, which has very limited capabilities, including creating/deleting/mounting/unmounting persistent volumes.
+Kubernetes 1.10 contains beta-level support for CSI-based plugins.
+It uses CSI version 0.2, which has very limited capabilities, including creating/deleting/mounting/unmounting persistent volumes.

 As an independent external volume provisioner, Trident for Kubernetes offers many capabilities beyond those allowed by CSI, so it is unlikely that Trident will limit itself to CSI in the foreseeable future.